bio-miga/MiGA-Docker/aws/using_miga_aws.md

 # Check that miga-data is available.
 lsblk

-# Move to the miga-data directory.
+# Move to the /home/ubuntu/miga-data directory.
-cd miga-data/
+cd /home/ubuntu/miga-data

 # Bind the two database directories.
 sudo mount --bind db ../../miga-web/db

 # Move to the miga-web directory.
-cd ../../miga-web
+cd /miga-web

 # Start the server.
 export SECRET_KEY_BASE='bundle exec rake secret'
 bundle exec rails server -e production -b 0.0.0.0 -p 80 Puma
 ```

 You can then access your MiGA instance by both browser (MiGA-Web) and command line interfaces, and previous projects should be available.

 ## MiGA-Web Projects

-Access MiGA-Web by entering http://The_ip_address into your browser.
-Create an account if necessary.
-Log into your account.
+Access MiGA-Web by entering http://\<public IP address\>:8080 into your browser.
+Log into your account; you should not have to create a new one.
 You can then practice by following any of the tutorials in the **MIGA_WEB PROJECTS** section.

 ## MIGA Command Line Projects